DanielEduardoLopez/DataJobsMX-Nov2023/README.md

 File | Description
 :--- | :---
 1_DataJobsMX_Nov2023_DataCollection.ipynb | Jupyter notebook for collecting the data through the web scraping.
+1_DataJobsMX_Nov2023_DataCollection.html | HTML version of the Jupyter notebook for collecting the data through the web scraping.
 2_DataJobsMX_Nov2023_DataAnalysis.ipynb | Jupyter Notebook for performing the data exploration, preparation, visualization and statistical analysis.
+2_DataJobsMX_Nov2023_DataAnalysis.html |  HTML version of the Jupyter Notebook for performing the data exploration, preparation, visualization and statistical analysis.
+3_DataJobsMX_Nov2023_Dashboard.py | Python script for the interactive dashboard.
 Dataset_processed.csv | CSV file with the cleaned dataset.
 Dataset_raw.csv | CSV file with the raw data collected from web scraping. requirements.txt | Python requirements file
+Slides.pdf | Slides with the most important insights from this project.